3 simple steps to lose weight as fast as possible. Read now

 Whole-grain pasta is also lower in calories and higher in fiber and certain micronutrients than refined pasta.

-Fiber moves through the gastrointestinal tract undigested and helps promote fullness.
+Fiber passes through the gastrointestinal tract undigested and helps promote fullness.
 For this reason, whole-grain pasta may be more effective than refined pasta in reducing appetite and cravings.

-Summary: Whole-grain pasta contains a good amount of fiber, manganese, and selenium.
+Summary: Whole-grain pasta contains more fiber, manganese, and selenium.
 Refined pasta is higher in calories, carbs, B vitamins, and iron but lower in fiber and most other micronutrients.

 Pasta is high in carbs

-Pasta is high in carbs, with a one-cup serving of cooked spaghetti containing between 37–43 grams, depending on whether it is refined or whole-grain.
+Pasta is high in carbs, with one cup of cooked spaghetti containing between 37–43 grams, depending on whether it is refined or whole-grain.

-Carbs are broken down quickly into glucose in the bloodstream, which results in a sharp rise in blood sugar.
+Carbs are broken down quickly into glucose in the bloodstream, causing a sharp rise in blood sugar.
 Refined pasta, in particular, is higher in carbs and lower in fiber than whole-grain pasta.

 Additionally, simple carbs like refined pasta are digested very quickly, leading to increased hunger and a higher risk of overeating.

-For this reason, those with diabetes are advised to keep carb intake in moderation and eat plenty of fiber.
-Making these changes slows the absorption of sugar in the bloodstream and helps maintain steady blood sugar levels.
+For this reason, people with diabetes are advised to keep carb intake moderate and eat plenty of fiber.
+These changes slow sugar absorption in the bloodstream and help maintain steady blood sugar levels.

 High-carb diets have also been linked to numerous health conditions, including:

-However, all these studies are observational, meaning they only show an association.
+However, all these studies are observational and show only associations.

-Further research is needed to determine how much of a role carb intake may have on these conditions versus other factors.
+Further research is needed to determine how much carb intake contributes to these conditions versus other factors.

 Gluten in pasta may cause problems for some people

-While there are special gluten-free pasta varieties available, traditional pasta contains gluten.
+While gluten-free pasta varieties are available, traditional pasta contains gluten.

-However, for those with celiac disease, eating foods with gluten can trigger an immune response and cause damage to the cells of the small intestine.
+However, for those with celiac disease, eating gluten triggers an immune response that damages the small intestine.

-Some people may also be sensitive to gluten and may experience digestive issues from eating gluten-containing foods.
+Some people may also be sensitive to gluten and experience digestive issues from gluten-containing foods.

-For those without celiac disease or gluten sensitivity, the gluten found in pasta can safely be consumed without problems.
+For those without celiac disease or gluten sensitivity, gluten found in pasta can be safely consumed without problems.

-Summary: Many types of pasta contain gluten, a protein that can cause adverse reactions in those with celiac disease or gluten sensitivity.
+Summary: Many types of pasta contain gluten, a protein that can cause adverse reactions in people with celiac disease or gluten sensitivity.

 Is whole-grain pasta a better option?

 Whole grains are made from the entire wheat kernel.
-As a result, they’re higher in fiber, vitamins, and minerals than refined grains, which contain only the endosperm of the wheat kernel.
+As a result, they’re higher in fiber, vitamins, and minerals than refined grains, which contain only the endosperm.

 Eating whole grains has been associated with a lower risk of heart disease, colorectal cancer, diabetes, and obesity.

-However, remember that whole-grain pasta is made from whole-wheat flour that has been pulverized.
+However, whole-grain pasta is made from whole-wheat flour that has been pulverized.

-This process diminishes the beneficial effects of the whole grains found in pasta since grains with smaller particles are digested more rapidly, leading to more significant increases in blood sugar.
+This process diminishes the beneficial effects of whole grains since grains with smaller particles digest more rapidly, causing larger blood sugar spikes.

 Therefore, the benefits of pasta made from whole grains are not comparable to those of intact whole grains, such as oats, brown rice, or quinoa.

-Still, while there is little difference in the effects of refined and whole-grain pasta on health, pasta made from whole grains may be a better choice if you want to lose weight.
+Still, while there is little difference in the health effects of refined and whole-grain pasta, whole-grain pasta may be a better choice for weight loss.
 It is lower in calories and higher in satiety-boosting fiber than refined pasta.

-Whole-grain pasta also contains a higher amount of most micronutrients besides B vitamins, which are added back into enriched pasta during processing.
+Whole-grain pasta also contains higher amounts of most micronutrients except B vitamins, which are added back into enriched pasta during processing.

-Summary: Whole-grain pasta is made from wheat flour that has been pulverized, diminishing most of the beneficial effects of the whole grains.
-However, pasta made from whole grains is lower in calories and carbs and higher in fiber and most micronutrients.
+Summary: Whole-grain pasta is made from pulverized wheat flour, diminishing most beneficial effects of whole grains.
+However, it is lower in calories and carbs and higher in fiber and most micronutrients.

 How to make pasta healthier